japila-books/spark-sql-internals/docs/spark-sql-multi-dimensional-aggregation.md

 GROUP BY ...
 GROUPING SETS (...)
 ```

-`GROUPING SETS` clause generates a dataset that is equivalent to `union` operator of multiple link:spark-sql-basic-aggregation.adoc#groupBy[groupBy] operators.
+`GROUPING SETS` clause generates a dataset that is equivalent to `union` operator of multiple spark-sql-basic-aggregation.md#groupBy[groupBy] operators.

 ```
 val sales = Seq(